Enhancement of particle creation in nonlinear resonant cavities: Discussion

 \section{Discussion}

 We have shown that the energy level density and the correlated pair density, which are generated during resonant oscillations of the cavity walls in an interacting theory, are significantly enhanced compared to a free theory.
-We emphasize that the enhancement factor~\eqref{eq:ratio} is determined by the coupling constant $\lambda$ and relative amplitude of wall oscillations $\epsilon$, but does not depend on the mode numbers $p$ and $q$ for the low-laying modes.
+We emphasize that the enhancement factor~\eqref{eq:ratio} or~\eqref{eq:ratio-gen} is determined by the coupling constants $\lambda_a$ and relative amplitude of wall oscillations $\epsilon$, but does not depend on the mode numbers $p$ and $q$ for the low-laying modes.
 Hence, the number of particles created in each mode, the total number of particles, and their total energy are enhanced by the same factor~\eqref{eq:ratio}.

-In particular, the number of particles created in even modes is small in both linear and nonlinear models, as would be expected for parametric resonances~\cite{Dodonov:1993, Dalvit:1997, Dalvit:1998, Dodonov:1996}.
+In particular, such an enhancement implies that the number of particles created in even modes is small in both linear and nonlinear models, as would be expected for resonant pumping~\cite{Dodonov:1993, Dalvit:1997, Dalvit:1998, Dodonov:1996}.
+At the same time, note that the number of particles created in separate modes grows slower than exponential (unless the interaction term is specially chosen), which distinguishes the resonant DCE from other parametric resonances.

+Note that the leading loop corrections to the correlation functions and quantum averages~\eqref{eq:ratio}--\eqref{eq:ratio-gen} are given by the ``setting sun'' diagrams with two classical vertices\footnote{That is, vertices with only one quantum component, e.g., the first vertex in~\eqref{eq:vertices}.}.
+Such a behavior indicates that the non-perturbative dynamics may be well described by the classical statistical approximation, so higher-order corrections can be calculated within the semiclassical approach~\cite{Berges, Berges:2007, Aarts:2001, Aarts:1997, Radovskaya}.
+However, we emphasize that classical statistical approximation is valid only when all modes are highly populated.
+In the DCE with the initial vacuum state, this condition is indeed fulfilled at large evolution times, but violated at the very beginning of evolution.
+This observation distinguishes the DCE from the standard applications of the semiclassical approach.